george00-byte/Demo-repo2/README.md

 # Hello
-This is a simle html file
+This is a simple html file